nadav-shpitzik/hallo-tag-enricher-ai-be/replit.md

 ### Core Functionality
 The system provides endpoints for:
 - **Training**: Accepts training lectures with existing tags (JSON or CSV) to generate embeddings, compute tag prototypes (centroids), calibrate confidence thresholds, and save prototypes to PostgreSQL with versioning.
+- **Auto-Training**: New `/get-data-and-train` endpoint that automatically fetches training data from an external API (`hallo-tags-manager.replit.app`) using X-API-KEY authentication, transforms the data format, and initiates background training without blocking the response.
+Returns immediately with HTTP 202 status.
 - **Suggestion**: Provides tag suggestions for new lectures by loading pre-computed prototypes, generating embeddings for input lectures, and scoring against prototypes using cosine similarity.
 - **Management**: Endpoints for reloading prototypes and viewing prototype versions and tag information.